hlysine/logic-pad/README.md

 It is not a replacement of the full game.
 You are strongly recommended to discover the grid rules in-game before using Logic Pad.

-Note that this app is still early in development and major refactors are planned.

 ## Developing Logic Pad

 [Bun >=v1.1.0](https://bun.sh/) is required for this project.